A homer at home: Lindor's shot helps Indians top Twins 6-1 - WDEF

 TRAINER’S ROOM

-Twins CF Byron Buxton, who was slated to start and bat eighth, was scratched about three hours before game time with a headache.
-Robbie Grossman took his spot and started in right, and Kepler slid over to center.
+Twins CF Byron Buxton, who was slated to start and bat eighth, was scratched about three hours before game time with a migraine.
+Robbie Grossman took his spot and started in right, and Max Kepler slid over to center.

 FESTIVITIES